 Wangaratta is quite possibly the perfect regional Australian holiday package.

-Located an entirely-doable-for-a-short-break 2.5 hours’ drive north of Melbourne along the super-fast M31 (the main drag between the Victorian capital and Sydney), Wangaratta offers a diversity of experience that will keep everyone thoroughly entertained.
-History buffs will love following in the footsteps of Australia’s favourite bushranger.
-Foodies can indulge in the delicious delights of the Milawa Gourmet Region and the King Valley – both of which are within easy striking distance of Wangaratta.
-Culture vultures can immerse themselves in the city’s festival calendar – including the renowned Jazz and Blues Festival, which attracts plenty of beret-sporting bohos.
+Located an entirely-doable-for-a-short-break 2.5-hours’ drive north of Melbourne in Victoria (along the super-fast M31 between the Victorian capital and Sydney), the city offers a diversity of experiences that will keep everyone thoroughly entertained.
+History buffs will love following in the footsteps of Australia’s most famous bushranger.
+Foodies can indulge in the delicious delights of the Milawa Gourmet Region and the King Valley — both of which are within easy striking distance of Wangaratta.
+Culture vultures can immerse themselves in the city’s festival calendar — including the renowned Jazz and Blues Festival, which attracts plenty of beret-sporting bohos.

-Outdoor enthusiasts – you’ll be in your element too.
-Wangaratta is the gateway to hiking Victoria’s high country, and with two rivers (the Ovens and King) winding their way through the region – kayaking, rafting, fishing and boating are all available options.
+Outdoor enthusiasts — you’ll be in your element too.
+Wangaratta is the gateway to hiking Victoria’s high country, and with two rivers (the Ovens and King) winding their way through the region, kayaking, rafting, fishing and boating are all on the table.

 All in all, you’re in for a swell time in this neck of the Aussie woods.
 Allow at least three full days to do the region justice.